-There aren’t many downsides to a data science career in the insurance industry.
+There aren’t many downsides to a data science career in the risk management and insurance industry.
 Data scientist has been called the “sexiest job of the 21st century” (OK, the Harvard Business Review said it, but it’s still a pretty solid endorsement).

-Data science is changing risk management and insurance.
+The application of data science has changed in the risk management and insurance industry.
 At companies of all sizes, data scientists are fundamentally altering the roles of traditional insurance professions like underwriting and claims—and they’re doing it through a lot of challenging, cool projects that require chops in computer science, business, statistics and people skills.

 This varied, interesting work requires a wide range of skills.
 At the top of the list:

 Here’s some advice to pursue a data science career path in risk management and insurance.

 Is an undergraduate degree required for an entry level data science job?
 Yes, a degree in data science, mathematics, statistics, computer science or engineering is preferable.

 Is an advanced degree required for data science careers in insurance?
 Usually.
 Most data scientists have a master’s degree, and many opt to earn a PhD.